nodejs/node/doc/api/fs.md

 systems.

-`flags` can also be a number as documented by open(2); commonly used constants are available from `require('constants')`.
+`flags` can also be a number as documented by open(2); commonly used constants are available from `fs.constants`.
 On Windows, flags are translated to their equivalent ones where applicable, e.g. `O_WRONLY` to `FILE_GENERIC_WRITE`, or `O_EXCL|O_CREAT` to `CREATE_NEW`, as accepted by CreateFileW.